erikvw/django-revision/README.md

 # django-revision

 Add a Django field class to your models to track the git revision with every model instance saved.

-(Uses GitPython, does not work on pthon 3.2)
+Uses `GitPython` (does not work on python version 3.2.)

 For example: